 In many ways the dangers posed by use of CBD during breast-feeding are similar to those of use during pregnancy, with the CBD itself passing into an infant through breastmilk as easily as through the placenta.

 Although CBD oil, due to its high bioavailability, is certainly the most noteworthy concern here other CBD products also pose a risk.
-CBD edibles, CBD e-liquids, even CBD skincare products all have the potential to carry excess cannabinoids to a newborn.
+CBD gummies, CBD edibles, CBD vape juices, even CBD skincare products all have the potential to carry excess cannabinoids to a newborn.